arabellas-craft/arabellas-craft.github.io/_posts/2026-03-20-paradigm-shifting.md

 You don't need years of study before you can shift into a paradigm.
 But you need enough to understand how the system thinks: what it values, what the mechanism is, and what the basic etiquette looks like.
 Without that, you're not really inside the paradigm.
 You're just using the aesthetics.

-Practically: read primary sources and community voices, not just summary articles written by outsiders (for Irish folk practice, the [Dúchas Schools' Collection](https://www.duchas.ie/en/cbes) is a great example).
+Practically: read primary sources and community voices, not just summary articles written by outsiders (for Irish folk practice, the [Dúchas Schools' Collection](https://www.duchas.ie/en/cbes){:target="_blank" rel="noopener noreferrer"} is a great example).
 For any tradition, look for writing by practitioners within that tradition.

 **3. Commit fully during the working.**